SmailG/ui-designer-power/README.md

 ## Model Configuration

-The power uses dual models for optimal performance:
+The power uses dual models for optimal performance with automatic fallback:

 ```bash
 # Option 1: Use a Custom Gemini Gem (recommended after creating one)